DivyaKumarBaid/Discord_Music_bot/README.md

-  remove           This command removes the specified .mp3 file songs            This command lists all the songs available to play stop             This stops the music playing and the bot leaves the voice channel
+  remove           This command removes the specified .mp3 file songs            This command lists all the songs available to play stop             This stops the music playing and the bot leaves the voice channel lyrics           This displays the lyrics for the current playing song
 ```

 ## Contributing